WIAS course Societal Impact of your Research

 The course consists of three half-day workshops, led by two experienced science journalists, Astrid Smit and Rob Buiter.
 In the workshops the journalists will be giving you theory, practical exercises and tools to trigger the audience you want to reach.
 What are the basic rules for attractive writing and presenting?
 What is jargon and how can I avoid using it?
 What are the do’s and don’ts?

-You will get three assignments:
+You will get two assignments:

 1. Prepare a pitch of three minutes